manuroag/manuroag.github.io/_pages/about.md

 ##### Viral Fusion and Lipid-based Nanocarriers

-Having developed a special interest in membrane dynamics, I am actively exploring literature on Membrane Proteins, Viral Fusion (**fig. 4**), and Lipid-based Nanocarriers (LNCs) (**fig. 5**), which will form the primary focus of my upcoming projects.
+Having developed a special interest in membrane dynamics, I am actively exploring literature on Membrane Proteins, Viral Fusion (**fig. 4**), and Lipid-based Nanocarriers (LNCs) (**fig. 5**), which will form the primary focus of my upcoming research as a PhD Student.

 <figure class="text-center">
   <img src="/assets/img/viral_fusion.jpg"